 - Kdenlive 19.04.0 – A big refactored version with 60% of its internals re-written and many new additions.

 The refactored version of Kdenlive 19.04 was released on the April of 2019 with plenty of new features.
-And one year later, Kdenlive 20.04 rolled out with many improvement in stability and processing speed, and the latest Kdenlive 20.08 rolled out on Aug further see nice optimization in the interface layout.
-Those updates tail with the philosophy of Kdenlive team: keep this freeware being optimized for being more efficient and powerful to processing video as well as audio.
-So what are the pros and cons of Kdenlive?
-Is it easy yet powerful as it says?
-Will the latest version of Kdenlive deserves to try?
-Read on to find out.
+One year later, Kdenlive 20.04 rolled out with many improvements in stability and processing speed, and the latest Kdenlive 20.08 rolled out on Aug further see nice optimization in the interface layout.
+Those updates tail with the philosophy of Kdenlive team: keep this freeware being optimized continuously for being more efficient and powerful to processing video as well as audio.

 Kdenlive Pros: What's in It for You?